kalekdev/uni/semester-1/lineare-algebra/notes.typ

 _Identity Matrix_ - Matrix with 0s above and below the diagonal, which only contains 1s\
 _Tridiagonal Matrix_ - Matrix with 3 diagonals, and otherwise 0s everywhere

-_Protokolmatrix (aka L / Kontrollmatrix)_ - Identity matrix with the same dimensions as the system matrix, used for tracking the elimination process
-(TODO: Expand after learning LU decomposition).
-The scalar by which another row was multiplied $times -1$ is written in the position of the currently eliminated variable of the row it was added to. *Caution*: when swapping rows, do NOT forget adjusting the Protokolmatrix accordingly, by simply swapping all non diagonal values in the rows.

 _Homogene LGS_ - $bold(A x) = 0$ hat eine triviale Loesung $bold(x) = 0$, unless it has free variables.\

 === Square Matrices ($m times n$):
-_Regular Matrix_, Rank = n, has exactly one solution and only the trivial solution when homogenous\
+_Regular Matrix_, Rank = n, has exactly one solution for arbitrary RHS and only the trivial solution when homogenous\
 _Singular Matrix (Single / peculiar)_, Rank < n, has infinite / no solutions and has infinite non trivial solutions when homogenous

 $m>n$ - An overdetermined LGS only has solutions for specific RHS values (if the rows are not linearly dependent)